stac-utils/stac-rs/docs/python/index.md

 For querying STAC APIs, [pystac-client](https://pystac-client.readthedocs.io) is more feature-rich than our simplistic `stacrs.search`.

 That being said, it is hoped that **stacrs** will be a nice complement to the existing Python STAC ecosystem by providing a no-dependency package with unique capabilities, such as searching directly into a stac-geoparquet file.

-## Other info

-This package is part of the [stac-rs](https://github.com/stac-utils/stac-rs) monorepo, see its README for contributing and license information.